jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-32h.md

 In this situation, Salah-ad-din sent 'Abd-alKarim b.
 Munqidh, a member of the family of the Banu Munqidh, the rulers of Shayzar, as his ambassador to Ya'qub al-Mansur, the Almohad ruler of the Maghrib at that time.
 536 Salahaddin had taken Shayzar away from the Banu Munqidh but had spared them to use them in his government.
 Now, he sent 'Abd-al-Karim, a member of that (family), to the ruler of the Maghrib to ask for the support of his fleets, to prevent the fleets of the unbelievers from achieving their desire of bringing relief to the Christians in the Syrian border cities (ports). ('Abd-al-Karim) carried a letter from (Salah-addin) to that effect.
 The letter had been composed by (alQadi) al-Fadil al-Baysani.
 537 It began with these words= "May God open to our Lord the gates of success and good fortune."

 The letter is quoted by the 'Imad al-Isfahani in the Fath alQudsi.
-538 Al-Mansur was greatly annoyed with the (members of the embassy), 539 because they did not address him as Commander of the Faithful; but he concealed his annoyance and treated them with great kindness and honor.
+538 Al-Mansur was greatly annoyed with the (members of the embassy), <!-- 539 --> because they did not address him as Commander of the Faithful.

+But he concealed his annoyance and treated them with great kindness and honor.
 He sent them back to (Salah-ad-din) who had sent them, and did not comply with his request.

 This (story) is evidence (for the facts that) the ruler of the Maghrib alone possessed a fleet, that the Christians controlled the eastern Mediterranean, and that the dynasties in Egypt and Syria at that time and later were not interested in naval matters or in building up government fleets.
 Ya'qub al-Mansur then died, and the Almohad dynasty became infirm.